wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 helm upgrade my-chart ./workshop-helm-chart
 ```

-The Helm chart and its dependencies should now be reachable and deploy correctly.
+The Helm chart and its dependencies should now deploy.
+The load balancer will be up and running, and the pods should successfully pull the image.
+However, the application will fail to start up because it's missing required environment variables.

 ## Environment variables & secrets

 Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the "finance" service.
-In the list of resource groups in the portal, you should see one available to you for `order-processing`.
-Inside there, look at the order processing app service's configuration for the set of environment variables you need.
+In the list of resource groups in the portal, you should see one available to you with `order-processing` in the name.
+Inside there, find the order processing app service and look at its configuration for the environment variables you may need.

 > Credentials like DB passwords should be stored as secrets.